-You should contact the Human Resources department to request a form which will need to be completed by you and your Doctor stating the illness, the start date of the illness, the medical reasons you can work and your expected return date.
-When you send the completed disability form to Sun Life they will review it to confirm that your disability is approved.
-Once approved Sun Life will send you \$80 per week for the length of the approved disability period.
-The disability period can extend for 26 weeks.
+You should contact the Human Resources department to request a form which will need to be completed by you and your doctor stating the illness, the start date of the illness, the medical reasons you can work and your expected return date.
+When you send the completed disability form to the carrier, and they will review it to confirm that your disability is approved.
+Once approved the carrier will send you \$80 per week for the length of the approved disability period.
+The disability period can extend to 26 weeks.